Create a Website Account - Manage notification subscriptions, save form progress and more.

 The City of Sharonville’s Energy Aggregation Programs

 The City’s current electric aggregation program with Energy Harbor will conclude in December 2023.
-The carbon-free fixed rate, secured through its aggregation consultant, The Utilities Group, is $0.0472/kWh, 25% below the current Duke Energy’s Price-to-Compare rate of $0.0631.
-The Opt-out letter for this program was sent to residents in the fall 2020.
-To join the program now, please contact Energy Harbor directly at 1-866-636-3749 or The Utilities Group at 513-481-7954 and request to enter the City of Sharonville’s electric aggregation program.
+The carbon-free fixed rate, secured through its aggregation consultant, The Utilities Group, is $0.0472/kWh.
+To join the program now, please contact Energy Harbor directly at 1-866-636-3749 or The Utilities Group at 513-481-7954 and request to enter the City of Sharonville’s Electric Aggregation Program.
 Have a copy of your Duke utility bill handy for required information.

 No. Your continuance must be signed in person on or before the court date at the top center of the citation.
 You can receive one continuance, so if you have already had one then you will need to appear in court to request another.